kairosity/mp4-lionize/README.md

 - When a user sends an email using the Lionize contact form, a database message entry is automatically created.

-- I it would be useful for staff admin to have a reference to all communication from users to Lionize in one place, so that they might quickly be able to get a sense of any issues users are having.
+- It would be useful for staff admin to have a reference to all users' communications with Lionize in one place, so that they might quickly be able to get a sense of any issues users are having.

 - Details included are: the username, the date sent, the subject of the message, the message itself and whether the message issue has been marked as "Resolved" or not.